Our partnersThey support us

 Since 2006, Econocom supports Passerelles numériques through a partnership, involving:

-- Financial support since 2006, Econocom sponsored studies of 8 classes in Cambodia (200 students).
+- Financial support : since 2006, Econocom sponsored 375 students in Cambodia.

 - IT equipment donation.